A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Ohio Estate Planning Attorney

 Ohio is one of the most planner-friendly states in the country: no state estate or inheritance tax, transfer-on-death deeds for real property, a robust domestic asset protection trust statute, and a modern Ohio Trust Code.
-The opportunity is to actually use the tools — most Ohio plans we audit leave 90% of them on the table.

 Key Points